cdsittampalam/documentation/docs/Invite Trusted Parties.md

 You can use the approval ledger for trusted parties in the web app to monitor responses to your invites.
 The approvals ledger shows trusted parties that have actioned an invite and those that have denied.

-1. Click the Approval button.
+1. Click

 ![Button Approve](/doc-images/button-approve.png)

 2. Click the Trusted Parties tab.

 The ledger shows entries for invites that have been approved or denied.
-The invites entries are grouped in to *Pending* and *Actioned*.
+The invites entries are grouped in to **Pending** and **Actioned**.

 ![action approve](/doc-images/actionedapprove1.png)